pyscaffold/pyscaffold/docs/install.rst

 Additional Requirements
 =======================

-We recommend installing `tox`_ together with PyScaffold (both can be installed with pip_, conda_ or pipx_), so you can take advantage of its automation capabilities and avoid having to install dependencies/requirements manually.
+We strongly recommend installing `tox`_ together with PyScaffold (both can be installed with pip_, conda_ or pipx_), so you can take advantage of its automation capabilities and avoid having to install dependencies/requirements manually.
 If you do that, just by running the commands ``tox`` and ``tox -e docs``, you should able to run your tests or build your docs out of the box (a list with all the available tasks is obtained via the ``tox -av`` command).

-Alternatively, when manually running commands like ``pytest`` and ``make -C docs`` within your project, some additional requirements (e.g. pytest and Sphinx) may be required.
+If you dislike tox_, or are having problems with it, you can run commands (like ``pytest`` and ``make -C docs``) manually within your project, but then you will have to deal with additional requirements and dependencies yourself.
 It might be the case you are already have them installed but this can be confusing because these packages won't be available to other packages when you use a virtual environment.
 If that is the case, just install following packages inside the environment you are using for